Using Too Many Face Masks Is Doing Your Skin More Harm Than Good

 Advertisement

-Just like a good serum or moisturizer, you need to be consistent with using masks to get the best results.
-Dr. Acharya suggests using your chosen product for a 6-10 week period and always using a clean brush to apply, instead of hands, which can harbour bacteria.
-"Also ensure that you supplement any mask with a good skincare regime to target and tackle your individual skin concerns," adds Dr. Acharya.
+Just like a good serum or moisturiser, you need to be consistent with using masks to get the best results.
+Dr Acharya suggests using your chosen product for a 6-10 week period and always using a clean brush to apply, instead of hands, which can harbour bacteria.
+"Also ensure that you supplement any mask with a good skincare regime to target and tackle your individual skin concerns," adds Dr Acharya.

 Advertisement